 - Do powertools cause tooth damage?

-The horses’ cheek teeth run very deep in the skull (fig.1).
-Unlike in humans, cats and dogs, horses’ teeth erupt continuously throughout life.
-Cheek teeth of older horses therefore run less deep because they’ve erupted and worn down over the years so can sit quite superficial in the jaw.
+The horses’ cheek teeth are deeply embedded in the skull (fig.1).
+Unlike in humans, cats and dogs, horses’ teeth continuously erupt throughout life.
+Cheek teeth of older horses have erupted and worn down over the years so can sit quite superficial in the jaw.

 By the age of nine months, most deciduous teeth (milk teeth) will be in wear.
-The permanent teeth start to erupt when the horse is one year old and by five years, all permanent teeth should be present.
-This means that during the time a horse is broken in and started, there are still a lot of changes that occur in the mouth.
-This can cause a horse to try to avoid the bit or chew on it excessively.
-Please be aware of this if you’ve got a young horse that’s not accepting the bit.
+The permanent teeth start to erupt when the horse is a year old and by age five, all permanent teeth are present.
+This means that during the time a horse is broken in and started, there are a lot of changes occurring in the mouth leading to bit avoidance or excess chewing from pain.
+Be mindful of this when you are starting a young horse and its accepting the bit.
 Have your vet check its teeth to rule out any problems or associations with the negative behavior.

-We often suggest your horse gets a dental check annually to ensure problems are identified and treated early.
+We suggest your horse gets a dental check annually, to ensure problems are identified and treated early.
 Some younger horses and those with less than favourable alignment require six monthly check ups.

-Horses have evolved as prey animals and as such are able to hide pain-indicating behaviour.
-This natural response was useful to minimize the chances of being picked upon by a hungry predator however, it makes it difficult for anyone to identify when your horse is in pain.
+Horses have evolved as prey animals and as such are programed to hide pain so they don’t get eaten.
+This natural response was useful to minimize the chances of being picked upon by a hungry predator however, it makes it difficult to recognize those early behavioral signs when your horse is in pain.
 A complete and thorough dental exam is the only way to make sure your horse is not suffering from dental disease.

-- Sharp enamel points that can lacerate the cheek and tongue leading to painful ulcers
+- Sharp enamel points that may lacerate the cheek and tongue causing painful ulcers

-- Hooks and ramps, which restrict movement of the jaw with severe cases developing large lacerations and holes in the opposing soft tissue (gums) if left untreated for too long
+- Hooks and ramps, which restrict movement of the jaw with severe cases developing large lacerations and holes in the opposing soft tissue (gums) if left untreated

-- Diastema / food pockets, where food gets stuck, rots and causes inflamed and retracted gums and pain
+- Diastema / food pockets, where food gets caught, rotting leading to inflamed and retracted gums

 - Retained deciduous teeth that can interfere with permanent teeth emergence

-- Wave mouth and other imbalances, leading to higher stresses on some teeth, predisposing for diastema and other changes
+- Wave mouth and other imbalances, causing over wear of the opposing tooth, leading to development of diastema and other changes

 - Excessive transverse ridges, restricting normal mastication